Glossary of Shuffleboard Terms

 A description of the board where there are multiple discs lying on the scoring diagram during the play of an end usually resulting in more scoring discs than the usually ideal strategy of clearing the board and scoring the hammer.
 A board can be "clean" from clearing or a "mess".

-A tournament format wherein matches consist of a single frame game, with a draw for a new court assignment for every player (and thereby a new partner in the case of doubles) each match.
+A tournament format wherein a match consists of a single frame game, with a draw for a new court assignment for every player (and thereby a new partner in the case of doubles) each match.
 Every entrant plays every match - there is no elimination.
 Tournament winners are usually determined by overall number of games won and/or total game points added together for all of the player's wins.
-"Singles Mingles" originally meant a Mingles tournament consisting of Singles games, but now most often is used to mean a Mingles tournament of doubles games.
+"Singles Mingles" originally meant a Mingles tournament consisting of Singles games, but now most often is used to mean a Mingles tournament of Doubles games.

 The condition where most or all of the scoring diagram is unobstructed and unoccupied by live discs before a shot is made.

 Indicates the disc color that shoots first in an end.
-"Yellow out" means that the player shooting the yellow discs goes first.
-Yellow is usually the color to be out at the beginning of a game.
+"Yellow out" means that the player shooting yellow goes first; "black out" means that the player shooting black goes first.
+Yellow is usually out at the very beginning of any game.

 The less risky of a choice of shots as it has a higher chance of success (that is, succeeds a higher precentage of the time).
 Good strategy dictates taking the percentage shot even if it has lower blocking or scoring value than a riskier choice.
 If the player is in imminent danger of losing the game, they may need to ignore the precentage shot and try for the higher risk result.